 Osaka, the capital city of Western Japan and the second largest metropolitan city in Japan after Tokyo, lies on the south coast of western Honshu Island.
 With its location on the Yodo delta, the Japanese port city is a pit-stop for many destinations, attracting both locals and tourists alike from all around the world.
 Together with Tokyo and Kyoto, Osaka is one of the three must-visit cities in Japan, especially for a foodie!
 Dubbed “the nation’s kitchen,” Osaka is famous for many local dishes using the highest, freshest ingredients!
 Not only that, there are countless tourist attractions in Osaka, from the neon-lit entertainment district, shopping streets, historical temples, and traditional castle that adds a distinctive character to the city like no other.
+Discover the best places to visit in Osaka!

 Whether you’re here for work, play, or the urge to eat until you drop as the locals do, here is Travelodge Hotels Asia’s list of attractions you must visit to get the best of Osaka, Japan!